rm-controls/rm_controllers/rm_shooter_controllers/README.md

 ### Installation from Packages

-To install all packages from the this repository as Debian packages use
+To install all packages from this repository as Debian packages use

 ```
 sudo apt-get install ros-noetic-rm-shooter-controllers